 Answering the question of why we should believe Israel wants peace, Finkelstein says, “we shouldn’t.”
 Then he adroitly switches the focus on America and asks, “But why should we believe America wants peace?”
 He goes on to describe America’s criminal behavior in Iraq and he conveniently points out that it is far greater than Israel’s ciminal behavior against the Palestinians [of course none of America's criminal behavior is in Israel’s behalf or interests] and he asserts, “but that doesn’t mean that the US should not exist,” cleverly equating calls for ending the apartheid state of Israel with calling for end of the United States of America... "a preposterous idea".
 Finkelstein asserts instead that we should “work within the framework of our society to make things as just as we are able to.”

 Mr. Finkelstein, I’m highly insulted by your equating Israel with America.
 At least America has codified noble principles to live up to.
 What are Israel’s principles?
 Answer: zionism [jewish supremacism, jewish exceptionalism, jewish apartheid].
 And working within that "framework," how can things get better?

 And Mr. Finkelstein, if America were to live up to its principles, wouldn't one of the first things it would do is drop support for zionism?

 Unfortunately for Mr Finkelstein’s Palestinian friend, ending the indignity of zionism isn’t “practical” in his lifetime.
 Nor is it “reasonable.”
+It simply isn't a reasonable zionist solution.
 Isn’t that right, Mr. Finkelstein?